The Plant

 -

-Tree designed, developed, and manages The Plant in Jackson, Mississippi.
-The building exhibits passive building design principals such energy conservation through its north facing sawtooth roof, white reflective albedo surfaces, the central courtyard with floor to ceiling windows to absorb indirect sunlight, and large garage door openings to allow wind flow to cool the building during spring and fall.
-The rainwater that falls on site is managed through a constructed wetland, bioswale, bioretention planters, a permeable parking lot, and a stormwater cistern.
-Plants and natural materials are integrated into the building to merge the interior with the exterior landscape.
+TREE designed, developed, and now operates the design practice out of The Plant.
+The building exhibits passive building design principals such as energy conservation through its north facing sawtooth roof, white reflective albedo surfaces, the central courtyard with floor to ceiling windows to absorb indirect sunlight, and large garage door openings to allow wind flow to cool the building during spring and fall.
+The rainwater onsite is managed through a constructed wetland, bioswale, bioretention planters, a permeable parking lot, and a stormwater cistern.
+Native plants and natural materials are integrated into the building to merge the interior with the exterior landscape.

 -